visalpou/visalpou.github.io/README.md

-- building html,css,javascript for portfolio website
+- building sample portfolio website using html,css and javascript
 - all static page
+- aos animation
 - everyone can clone and use it